You can use our Contact Form, or the contact details on our website, to contactdus with any questions you may have about privacy or data protection.

 Information we collect about you from other sources

-If we collect publically available information about you, this is in our legitimate interest to decide if we plan to contact you to see if you would like to make a donation.
+If we collect publicly available information about you, this is in our legitimate interest to decide if we plan to contact you because of a shared interest in our charitable goals.

 Managing your donation

-When you make a donation to us (whether through our Fundraising Page, SMS donations, over the phone, in person or otherwise) we will need to process your personal information for the legitimate purposes of processing your donation.
+When you donate to us (whether through our Fundraising Page, SMS donations, over the phone, in person or otherwise) we will need to process your personal information for the legitimate purposes of processing your donation.
 This is in order to:

 • Process your payment

 • Manage and monitor our donations